microsoft/vscode-docs/api/extension-guides/overview.md

 ## Guides & Samples

-Here is a list of guides that explain how to use a [VS Code API](/api/references/vscode-api) or [Contribution Point](/api/references/contribution-points).
+Here is a list of guides on the VS Code website.
+Each guide illustrates one [VS Code API](/api/references/vscode-api) usage or a [Contribution Point](/api/references/contribution-points).

 | Guide on VS Code Website | API & Contribution |
 | --- | --- |